COVID-19 risks

 To all residents and travelers in the Philippines

-This information is automatically sent to the email address registered on your residence notification and Tabi-Regi.
+This information is automatically sent to the email address registered on your residence notification and "Tabi-Regi."
 Please share this information with your family members, and if they have not received this email, please register their email address on your residence notification.

 In order to protect your family, friends, and colleagues in the event of a disaster or unrest, please tell your acquaintances, business travelers, and tourists to file a Residence Notification (for stays of three months or more) or register for a Tabi-Regi (for stays of less than three months) so that information on safety measures can reach as many people as possible.